clarkcb/xsearch/README.md

   - Print search results with container prefixes in filepath

-Here's the breakdown of languages for each group.
+Here's the breakdown of languages for each group:

 * __Group I__: all languages except C++
 * __Group II__: all languages except C++ and F#